shruzberry/garden2/_notes/Sean's Garden/01 Original Ideas/🌱Dropping Into Character.md

 [[🌳Dungeons and Dragons]]

-When the DM instructs the players to "drop into character", all players instantly immerse themselves into the character they are playing for a brief period of time in an attempt to better personify and [[Role Play]] that character.
+When the DM instructs the players to "drop into character", all players instantly immerse themselves into the character they are playing for a brief period of time in an attempt to better personify and [[Roleplaying|Role Play]] that character.

 This process is considered an rpg sub mode